 Hydrogen stores renewable energy

-Electricity generated from renewable sources is utilized in electrolysis to split water up into oxygen and hydrogen, creating green hydrogen which is gaseous and can be fed into and stored within the existing gas infrastructure.
+Electricity generated from renewable sources is utilized in electrolysis to split water up into oxygen and hydrogen.
+This produces gaseous green hydrogen which can be fed into and stored within the existing gas infrastructure.
 In the context of the energy transition, green hydrogen is therefore considered to be an important storage medium for energy

 from renewable sources which ensures availability regardless of weather conditions.
 Providing an uninterrupted supply of electricity even at times when wind turbines and photovoltaics plants are unable to deliver requires massive storage capabilities.